 and it is constitutionally provided to you in order for you to make full answer and defence against the Crown’s allegations against you.
 This process may occur a number of times prior to actually securing complete disclosure.
 It is imperative to ensure that disclosure is complete from a defence perspective.
 While the Canadian Charter of the Rights and Freedoms

 constitutionally entitled a defendant the right to full disclosure, there is a competing line of authority that requires criminal defence lawyers (or self-represented person(s)) to be diligent is pursuing it’s request(s) for disclosure in a timely fashion.
 The failure of the Crown to provide timely disclosure in the face to diligent requests from a criminal defence lawyer, may result an application for a remedy under Section 24(1) or 24(2) of the Charter

 Your lawyer cannot do anything meaningful in relation to the trial process without disclosure.
 Once in receipt of disclosure, the next step is to discuss the case with a Crown Prosecutor.
-In Calgary, this step is often referred to as anEarly Case resolution and is by and large conducted at the Crown Prosecutors office when you are represented by Counsel.
+In Calgary and Ontario, this step is often referred to as an Early Case resolution or a Crown Pre-Trial Conference (CPT), and is by and large conducted at the Crown Prosecutors office when you are represented by Counsel.
 Often what is discussed whether or not the Crown intends to proceed on the charges against you.
 If Crown has elected to proceed to trial, the defence lawyer and the Crown Prosecutor may wish to discuss whether the accused will be pleading “guilty

 If an accused person elects to enter a guilty plea, an admission of the facts that form the basis of the offence/charges as stated on the Information before the court is required.
 Once you have decided to plead